 Complaints against other members of Northamptonshire Police Force

-The Constabulary’s Professional Standards Department (PSD) is responsible for handling all complaints against officers below Chief Constable rank, other police staff as well as general complaints regarding the provision of the policing service in Northamptonshire.
+The Force’s Professional Standards Department (PSD) is responsible for handling all complaints against officers below Chief Constable Rank, other police staff as well as general complaints regarding the provision of the policing service in Northamptonshire.

 In the first instance, we would recommend that you take up any issue with the officer/member of staff concerned and/or their line manager.
 Often this is the most straightforward way of resolving issues.